SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 Description: If the Injected field is not public then the code might not be wired up
 Level: Warning
 ~~~~~~~~

+The search I write looks for a field with the `Inject` annotation which has not been scoped as `public`.

 ~~~~~~~~
 search: